esantiagooo/gym-101/README.md

 ## Description

 Gym 101 is a JS application that leverages DOM manipulation to interact with the user.
 I drew inspiration in building this project by infusing some of my early on newbie exercises, which helped me during my fitness journey.
-So much like my journey now I wanted to share what I know. ["http://example.com"](Check out my blog about the project, there I get more into details about some of its features!)
+In other words rather than searching up public API's, I built my own API complied with my own resources.
+The familiarity made the transition smoother and in advance the premise is simple yet effective.
+The core of the excercises are related to anything upper, meaning chest, back shoulder's etc. As I mention before it is in fact very newbie, So much like my journey now I wanted to share what I know.
 ## Installation

 To install, just fork and clone this repository.
 Once you cloned it in your terminal, make sure you `cd` into the correct folder.